yktoo/yktoo.com/content/blog/0205/index.en.md

 ## Blokhuispoort {#blokhuispoort}

-This cheerful building (a group of buildings, actually) called //Blokhuispoort// was built in 1499 and then served as a prison for man convicted for five years and more:
+This cheerful building (a group of buildings, actually) called {{< fl "Blokhuispoort" >}} was built in 1499 and then served as a prison for man convicted for five years and more:
 ![](img:4.bp.blogspot.com/-PSnVroaI3P4/UhoJ6UqaGSI/AAAAAAAAZgw/xCzBTA3sxpc/s1600/dsc09787.picasaweb.jpg:a)

 It's a museum of 500 years of Frisian jail history.
 There's also an [online version](http://www.blokhuispoort.nl/) available.